Joseph Duggar Courting Kendra Caldwell: Is She From A Homophobic Family?

 For those not familiar with all this “courting” talk, the Duggar kids don’t “date” in the traditional sense that it’s understood in American culture.
 Instead, they invoke the old-fashioned practice that, perhaps, your great-grandmother did.
 First, the relationship requires the approval of the families (or, more specifically, the fathers) before it even gets off the ground.
 That is, Kendra had to get approval from Joseph’s father, Jim-Bob, in order to enter into the courtship, and Joseph had to get permission from Kendra’s father.
 Further, all of their “dates” will be chaperoned, and their physical contact will be limited to hugs.

-It’s the same type of relationship all of the Duggar kids have gone through or will go through; prior to Josh and Kendra’s announcement, the last Duggar to enter into a courtship was sister Joy-Anna, who began courting family friend Austin Forsyth last year and is now officially engaged.
+It’s the same type of relationship all of the Duggar kids have gone through or will go through.
+Prior to Josh and Kendra’s announcement, the last Duggar to enter into a courtship was sister Joy-Anna, who began courting family friend Austin Forsyth last year and is now officially engaged.

 Joy-Anna Duggar Is Engaged to Boyfriend Austin Forsyth: ‘I’m So Excited’ – https://t.co/F4c4rce1S2 pic.twitter.com/svnaNPq1iK